docker/cli/docs/reference/commandline/trust_signer_add.md

 Enter passphrase for repository key with ID c6772a0:
 Successfully added signer: alice to example/authorized

-Failed to add signer to: example/unauthorized
+failed to add signer to: example/unauthorized
 ```